-During his tenure, Lloyd guided the Mustangs to a pair of playoff appearances in his five seasons in charge of the program.
-Monticello reached the second round of the playoffs in 2015 and 2017.
+He guided the Mustangs to a pair of playoff appearances in his five seasons in charge of the program.
+Monticello reached the second round of the playoffs in both 2015 and 2017.

-Lloyd’s 24 career wins at Monticello ranks second in the program’s history.
-Last fall, the Mustangs finished 2-8, including an emotional overtime victory over Western Albemarle.
+Lloyd’s 24 career wins at Monticello rank second in the program’s history.
+Last fall, the Mustangs finished 2-8, including an emotional overtime victory over Jefferson District rival Western Albemarle.

 Monticello athletic director Matthew Pearman said Joe Weaver will oversee the program’s offseason activities in the interim.
 A search for Lloyd’s successor will begin immediately.

 The future seems bright for the next Monticello coach.
 The Mustangs could return as many as 29 underclassmen, including all-district quarterback Malachi Fields.
 In addition, nearly 40 freshmen participated on the junior varsity squad last season, which should serve as a strong pipeline of talent in the coming seasons.

 Lloyd meet with his team Monday to break the news to them and the reaction was mixed.

 “My kids were kind of surprised, but they play football because they love it, not because of who is the coach,” Lloyd said.
 “The program is in good shape and returns 18 seniors and a Division I athlete in Malachi Fields.
 I’m most proud of the type of kids we helped shape after playing in our program.”

 As for Lloyd, he believes he just needs some time away from the gridiron.

 “If I miss it, I will return as a head coach somewhere,” he said.
 “If not, I have had a very good run and been blessed.
 I have accomplished everything you really can at the high school level.”